ldtteam/MinecoloniesWiki/source/systems/happinessandsaturation.md

 If the colonist's home (or for [guards](../../source/workers/guard), or [trainees](../../source/workers/archerintraining), workplace) is above level 2, the colonist will be more happy.
 If two [Guards](../../source/workers/guard) are available for every three Workers, the colonists will be more happy.

 These basic factors benefit from partial completion.
 Citizens will be happier with 5 shanks of saturation than 1, with 1 Guard for every 4 Workers than 1 Guard for every 10, and enjoy a level 2 house even more than a level 1 house.
-Colonists also become more happy as these values increase further, such as from upgrading a house to level 4 or 5, or being completed full on saturation.
+Colonists also become more happy as these values increase further, such as from upgrading a house to level 4 or 5, or being completely full on saturation.

 Each time a citizen, other than a guard, dies, other citizens need to mourn the next day, and will be less happy for the next three days.
+All citizens become slightly less happy for the next day when injured.

 Every night, colonists will also become less happy if sick, homeless, unemployed, or with nothing to do at their jobs, and will become increasingly unhappy the longer the problem persists.
 Injury will reduce colonist happiness, as will guards who are unable to sleep.
 Colonists will also become less happy if fellow colonists become sick, starving, homeless, or unemployed.